A Theory of How Pretraining Shapes Inductive Bias in Fine-Tuning: Understanding Learning Regimes in PT+FT

 \subsection{Learning Regimes in the Limit}

-Building on Theorem \ref{thm:implicit_bias}, we characterize the learning regime of the networks using two measures (introduced in \citet{lipplinductive}): \begin{enumerate} \item The $\ell\text{-order}:=\tfrac{\partial\log q_{k_d}(\beta_{FT,d})}{\partial\log|\beta_{FT,d}|}$, measures whether the network benefits from sparsity. $\ell\text{-order}=1$ indicates a sparse inductive bias (e.g.\ the $\ell_1$-norm), whereas $\ell\text{-order}=2$ corresponds to a non-sparse inductive bias (e.g.\ the $\ell_2$-norm). \item The pretraining dependence\footnote{\citet{lipplinductive} introduced this metric as feature dependence; we call it pretraining dependence to emphasize that it characterizes the dependence on the pretraining function directly.}, $\text{PD}:=\tfrac{\partial\log q_{k_d}(\beta_{FT,d})}{\partial\log|\beta_{PT,d}|}$ measures whether the network benefits from pretrained features. $\text{PD}=-1$ indicates that the penalty is inversely proportional to the magnitude of the pretrained feature $|\beta_{PT,d}|$, whereas $\text{PD}=0$ indicates that the penalty does not depend on it at all.
-While the $\ell$-order arises as a relevant quantity in single-task learning as well, PD only arises in a multi-task setting. \end{enumerate}
+Building on Theorem \ref{thm:implicit_bias}, we characterize the learning regime of the networks using two measures (introduced in \citet{lipplinductive}): \begin{enumerate} \item The $\ell\text{-order}:=\tfrac{\partial\log q_{k_d}(\beta_{FT,d})}{\partial\log|\beta_{FT,d}|}$, measures whether the network benefits from sparsity. $\ell\text{-order}=1$ indicates a sparse inductive bias (e.g.\ the $\ell_1$-norm), whereas $\ell\text{-order}=2$ corresponds to a non-sparse inductive bias (e.g.\ the $\ell_2$-norm). \item The pretraining dependence\footnote{\citet{lipplinductive} introduced this metric as feature dependence; we call it pretraining dependence to emphasize that it characterizes the dependence on the pretraining function directly.}, $\text{PD}:=\tfrac{\partial\log q_{k_d}(\beta_{FT,d})}{\partial\log|\beta_{PT,d}|}$ measures whether the network benefits from pretrained features. $\text{PD}=-1$ indicates that the penalty is inversely proportional to the magnitude of the pretrained feature $|\beta_{PT,d}|$, whereas $\text{PD}=0$ indicates that the penalty does not depend on it at all. \end{enumerate}

 We derive analytical formulas for these metrics as a function of both the initialization parameters and $\beta_{PT,d}$ and $\beta_{FT,d}$ (see Appendix~\ref{app:l-FD}).
 We further identify a universal tension between $\ell$-order and PD: